alfierushby/markdown-cv/index.md

 \- Proficient in C#, Vb.net, JavaScript, CSS and in Lua, which I have learned in my own time.<br>
 \- Have experience running linux web-servers, such as custom VPNs, setting up Kubernetes, and Docker Severless management and deployment.<br>
 \- Have used SQL and NoSQL and integrated into a web-enviroment whilst avoiding obvious security risks.<br>
-\- Explored proper code maintainability and enforced its use .<br>
+\- Explored proper code maintainability and enforced its use in group projects.<br>
 \- Svelte and Express.Js experience creating a functional web app.
 ## Projects